ZBox1005/AgentForesight/README.md

 - **Online auditing protocol** — We introduce *online auditing*, a deployment-time reframing of agentic failure analysis that audits unfolding trajectories step by step rather than diagnosing them after failure.
 - **AFTraj-2K dataset** — We construct AFTraj-2K, a curated corpus of agentic trajectories spanning Coding, Math, and Agentic domains, pairing strictly filtered safe runs with multi-judge verified failure runs annotated at their *decisive error* step
 - **A compact online auditor** — We develop *AgentForesight*-7B, a compact online auditor trained via a *coarse-to-fine* RL recipe that first equips it with a risk-anticipation prior at the failure boundary, then sharpens this prior into precise step-level localization under the structure, timing, and attribution optimization
-- ***AgentForesight*-7B outperforms larger proprietary judges** — $66.44$ overall Exact-F1 on AFTraj-2K, $+19.9$ points above DeepSeek-V4-Pro and a $3\times$ tighter Absolute Step Shift (ASS).
+- ***AgentForesight*-7B outperforms larger proprietary judges** — 66.44 overall Exact-F1 on AFTraj-2K, +19.9 points above DeepSeek-V4-Pro and a 3 $\times$ tighter Absolute Step Shift (ASS).

 ## AFTraj-2K Dataset

 A unified corpus of multi-agent trajectories collected, filtered, and annotated for online auditing.
-Hosted on HuggingFace: [ZBox008003/AFTraj](https://huggingface.co/datasets/ZBox008003/AFTraj).
+Hosted on 🤗HuggingFace: [ZBox008003/AFTraj](https://huggingface.co/datasets/ZBox008003/AFTraj).

 | Domain | Safe | Unsafe | Total |
 |---|---:|---:|---:|